Criteria for Creating Your Own Families of Hangers/Supports

 Our Revit families of hangers and supports consist of smaller components (bolts, nuts, washers, unistruts, rods, clamps, etc.) organized as nested families.
 This article will focus on complete hanger families rather than the components within.

-The primary requirement is that the family must be created as a face-based family, allowing its use for various applications.
+The primary requirement is that the family must be a Work Plane-Based family, allowing its use for various applications.

 If unsure whether your existing Revit family is face-based, you can check that here: